-On completion of the trial, the vessel was purchased by Wynns Limited and renamed the Inland Navigator.
+On completion of the trial, the vessel was purchased and renamed the Inland Navigator.

 In conjunction with Foster North Associates, naval architects of Hull, Whitaker Tankers, certified by the Maritime and Coastguard Agency and surveyors Liverpool and Glasgow Salvage Association, the vessel was comprehensively strengthened over a period of 5 months to carry large single piece Abnormal Indivisible Loads.